GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 Names should reveal ownership and intent:

+- Low-level names should use `LL_<Module>_<Action>` so IntelliSense groups all low-level operations together.
+- Avoid adding new low-level names in the legacy `<Module>_LL_<Action>` shape except as temporary compatibility aliases during a rename.
 - `LL` names should sound raw and hardware-near.
-- `Helper` names should sound like translation, encoding, decoding, or staging.
+- `Codec` names should sound like translation, encoding, decoding, or staging.
 - `Driver` names should sound like public operations.

 Avoid names that hide policy or mix layer authority.